scullyio/scully/docs/learn/create-a-plugin/create-a-plugin.md

 ## [Creating a Custom Scully Plugin](#creating-a-custom-scully-plugin)

 When you initialize your Angular application with the Scully schematic, a folder is created called `scully`.
 Inside that folder is another folder, `plugins`.
 The skeleton code for a plugin is created for you, or you can create your own plugin file.
 There are two main parts to the plugin: the plugin function and the registration of the plugin.
-Here's an example of the plugin function for a `render` plugin:
+Here's an example of the plugin function for a `postProcessByHtml` plugin:

 ```ts
 // ./scully/plugins/custom-plugin.ts